milanpatel1022/Stocks-and-API-s/README.md

 The closing price, which is the price at which that stock's last trade of the day was made.
 The volume, which is the total number of shares that changed hands during the day.

+What Will This Program Do?

+Generally, it will perform the following tasks:
+1)Wait for the user to specify what analysis they want to run.
+2)Download the relevant information about the stock and its previous prices from a web service.
+3)Calculate the user's chosen indicator for each trading day in that stock.
+4)Determine the days on which the user's chosen signal strategy would have decided to buy or sell the stock.
+5)Print a detailed report describing the outcome of the analysis.

+Understanding the Background Concepts of this Project

 Indicators